The Best Minimalist Sneakers For Men Are Anything But Boring

 8. Clae Bradley

 The dark gum sole of these sneakers lends them a more casual vibe.
-Crafted from either apple, cactus, or animal leather, the Clae Bradley Cactus sneakers are a clean, versatile style that works well as a daily driver.
+Crafted from either apple, cactus, grape, or animal leather, the Clae Bradley Cactus sneakers are a clean, versatile style that work well as a daily driver.

 9. Solari Milano Vegan Suede Sneaker G1